 Using your hands (I tried taking a picture of both of my hands kneading the dough together in the bowl here, and clicking the camera remote with my tongue, but gave up for fear of electrocution 😉 ) knead the dough into a ball.

 Roll out the dough and cut into circles.

 Over a very low heat, dry fry the circles of dough, turning regularly.

-Once browned (not burnt) the English muffins are ready to be moved to a wire rack to rest, and to cool a little for a few minutes, which also completes the cooking of the dough inside each muffin.
+Once browned (not burnt) the English muffins are ready to be moved to a wire rack to rest.

 Then simply cut in half and top with your favourite topping.

 Or use them for the delicious healthy eggs benedict recipe!

 It is just me or are you guys finding that this year has totally flown by too?
 I mean it’ll soon be Christmas eh?
 Ha ha.